 Local SEO focuses on the geographic component of SEO, mainly targeting users who are searching locally for goods or services.
 With a local search, the search generally has two components: an industry and a location.
 Google has gotten really good at understanding the intent behind searches, especially those for local goods or services.

-With nearly 60% of searches from ‘mobile devices,’ this means local business owners benefit by appearing in searches for local results.
+With 59% of organic searches in the U.S. coming from smartphones in the first quarter of 2019 and 82% of smartphone shoppers conducting “near me” searches, there is an obvious benefit to local business owners by appearing in the local search results.
 With local SEO, there is an intent of finding a business close to a physical location as opposed to a general search or inquiry that may cover the entire U.S. or even the globe.

 It’s Different From Organic SEO

 Local SEO and organic SEO differ in specific ways, although local SEO benefits from organic SEO as a whole, especially for small businesses.
 Organic SEO utilizes a number of different strategies in order for a site to rank higher in search engine results pages and generally gain a higher domain score with Google.
 Those strategies include:

 - client requirements